uhm-descartes/descartes-modules/morea/descartes-morea-workshop/experience-morea-module-setup.md

 ---
 title: "3.
-Workshop Setup"
+Module Setup"
 published: true
 morea_id: experience-morea-module-setup
 morea_type: experience
-morea_summary: "Set up a local copy of the Workshop repo"
+morea_summary: "Set up a local copy of the Module repo"
 morea_sort_order: 3
 morea_labels:
   - 2:30pm-2:45pm
 ---

-# 3. Workshop Setup
+# 3. Module Setup

 Now that you've learned a bit about best practices for module design, we're going to dive into the weeds with the mechanics of building a module for the DESCARTES NRT module series.